williamdemeo/cs370-spring2022/projects/Project1/README.md

 def my_function(a: int, b: Tuple[int, int], c: List[List], d: Any, e: float=1.0):
 ```

 This is annotating the type of the arguments that Python should expect for this function.
-In the example below, `a` should be an `int`---integer, `b` should be a `tuple` of 2 `int`s, `c` should be a `List` of `List`s of anything---therefore a 2D array of anything, `d` is essentially the same as not annotated and can by anything, and `e` should be a `float`. `e` is also set to 1.0 if nothing is passed in for it, i.e.:
+In the example below, `a` should be an `int` (integer), `b` should be a `tuple` of 2 `int`s, `c` should be a `List` of `List`s of anything (i.e., a 2D array of anything), `d` is essentially the same as not annotated and can by anything, and `e` should be a `float`.
+Also, `e` is set to a default value of 1.0 if nothing is passed in for it.

+For example, the call

 ```python
 my_function(1, (2, 3), [['a', 'b'], [None, my_class], [[]]], ('h', 1))
 ```

-The above call fits the type annotations, and doesn't pass anything in for e.
-Type annotations are meant to be an adddition to the docstrings to help you know what the functions are working with.
+fits the type annotations, and doesn't pass anything in for `e`, so `e` is set equal to 1.0.

+Type annotations (along with docstrings) help you know what argument types the function takes as input.
 Python itself doesn't enforce these.
-When writing your own functions, it is up to you if you want to annotate your types; they may be helpful to keep organized or not something you want to spend time on.
+When writing your own functions, it is up to you if you want to annotate your types; they can be very helpful, but your program may be simple enough that you don't want to bother with them.

 -----------